 XRReferenceSpace or is a type derived from

 XRReferenceSpace.
-The currently available reference space types, which are defined by the
+The currently available reference space types, are shown below.

 The remainder of this guide explores how to select the right reference space for your app's needs.